esrprelease/MS.ESRP.Release.Action/README.md

 - The assumption here is that you have most of the build defined and are simply adding the package release step​ into your workflow.
 - In your yml file write the following input parameters under  `with: `.
 - Search or scroll down to select the ESRP Package release task
-* `ConnectedServiceName` : value define that will be recognizable to you.
 * `Intent` - Intent for using this task.
 Ex: PackageDistribution.
 * `ContentType` – type of content in the payload files.
 Ex: Maven, NuGet, etc.
 * `PackageLocation` – location where the package files exist.